brendanbeck62/WO-to-Opsheet/README.md

 [metadata.yml](metadata.yml) contains the default info, and the block in the python file overwrites any defaults.

+## excel file requirements (modifcations)
+1. Add Level 0 with a quantity (logically maps the ID to the BOM)
+1. Column headers must match exactly the example excel file
+    TODO: Add example excel file
+1. parent must be `Make` if any children are `Make`
+1. Kit that doesn't have material ID cant be one of the 4 op1s (`Saw`, `Laser`, `Waterjet`, `Sub-Water`)

 ## Changelog

+### 1.3.0
+April 10, 2024

+Adds logic for Level 0 quantity affecting all root parts.

 ### 1.2.0
 Mar 10, 2024